first posted February 27, 2017 - estimated read time: 3 minutes and 33 seconds

 Logan Lerman is not an A-list actor or superstar – at least I doubt the average person knows who he is by name.
 To me, he’s always been that guy who’s been in a ton of movies but was never really the star of, or at the forefront of the film.
-Yet his IMDB page contains some of the biggest movies out there!
+Yet his IMDB page contains some of my favourite movies!
 So why is it that I think he has one of the most successful careers out there?

 Logan is the man at playing younger versions of good looking actors or their son.

 The first time I ever saw Logan was in a small role for Mel Gibsons’ The Patriot (2000), where a 7-8 year old Logan played one of Mel’s children along with the late Heath Ledger.
 The second time I saw him was in Mel Gibsons’ What Women Want (2000) where Logan had a very small role as a young Mel Gibson during a flashback.
 His role in both of these films were super small, and the movies would have been just fine with someone else cast, but come on – just being a part of these films must have been super cool!

 Fast forward to The Butterfly Effect (2004), and Logan now has a small part as a young Ashton Kutcher during a flashback scene.
 Starting to see a trend?
 This guy is good enough to convince us that he is Mel Gibson’s son, then Mel himself, and now Ashton freaking Kutcher as well?
 MOVING FORWARD.
 The Number 23 (2007), Logan now has a larger role than anything I’ve seen him in up to this point, but he’s still a secondary character, now playing Jim Carrey’s son.